ThomasBallardCI/Hexi-Skate-HardwareM1/README.md

 _Gallery image hover testing_

 - Test the expected result of the hover effect on the Gallery images.
-All imaged behaved as expected when hovering over with the mouse.
+All images behaved as expected when hovering over them with the mouse.
 All images increased in scale by 10% when hovering.

 ### Known bugs

 - Nav bar doesn't update when scrolling between the sections of the webpage when moving down.
-This requires Java Script from what I could find out and the code examples found I couldn't get working and had to drop the idea due to time constraints and a lack of Java Script knowledge.
+This requires Java Script from what I could find out and the code examples found I couldn't get working and had to drop the idea due to time constraints and a lack of JavaScript knowledge.

 ## Deployment